 Successful church leaders are charismatic and enthusiastic about the church.
 They are excited to spread the church’s message to the congregation and the larger community.
 They must be good communicators and establish themselves as trustworthy advisors that church members can rely on.

 In addition to those inherent attributes, successful church leaders also need help from the church itself.
-The church board must support its leaders, particularly new additions to your church leadership team.
+The church board or church finance committee must support its leaders, particularly new additions to your church leadership team.

 The team members need encouragement and the board’s support so that the congregation will accept them.
 And if your church leader is particularly forward-thinking, they might need financial or strategic resources to make positive changes to the church and the surrounding community.